bnittalee/Time-Series-Model/README.md

 <img src="https://github.com/bnittalee/Time-Series-Model/blob/main/Images/ROI-results.png" width="1000">

 ## Recommendations
-For those who are intersted investing in properties in New Mexico, there are the following zipcodes that has a high return on investment.
+For those who are interested investing in properties in New Mexico, these are the following zipcodes that has a high return on investment.

 1. Corrales, NM (87048)
 2. Albuquerque, NM (87106)